 CHLOE SAMI (b.1991, Lambeth.
 Lives and works in Winchester) is interested in how social perspectives on counter-terrorism and safety have changed over time.
 Using case studies of people in Birmingham over the last sixty years, she aims to piece together different narratives around this subject, giving voice to people of colour and other residents of Birmingham.
 Taking a cross-disciplinary approach, she plans to combine primary socio-historical sources from ethnic groups in the Birmingham area with established operatic pieces.

-More information on the wider University of Birmingham research project (In)security connects to can be found here.
+More information on the wider University of Birmingham research project can be found here.